 More UK companies are sponsoring foreign nationals to come and work in the United Kingdom due to the ongoing labour crisis in the country.
 Businesses that previously relied on the domestic labour market or employees from the EU are discovering that they are unable to fill up the positions and are therefore recruiting more international candidates.
 This has led to a spike in the demand, that has disrupted the average processing timeframes for UK Sponsor Licences.

-UK Businesses requesting to join the register of licenced sponsors, often for the first time, could use the pre-licence priority service.
+UK Businesses requesting to join the register of licenced sponsors, often for the first time, could use the pre-sponsor licence priority service.
 The list of organisations authorised to sponsor employees on the temporary worker or new worker routes is called the sponsor registration.

 To combat the delay, employers might be able to opt for the pre-licence priority service, which will expedite the entire application process and help shorten the time between submitting an application for a Sponsor Licence and receiving approval for a migrant worker to enter or remain in the UK for employment.
 By doing this, UK firms who need to fill vacant jobs, but do not currently have Home Office clearance, can minimise any disturbance to their business.